vmichnowicz/vwm_polls/README.md

 ## Change Log

+### 0.5

+* Added simple color picker for poll options
+* Added sexy pill toggle for "defined" and "other" poll options
+* More granular group permissions allowing for easy selection of "All" member groups or "None", instead of having to select each allowed member group manually like before
+* Super hottt "+" (add option) button
+* Web 3.0 enhancements
+* Web 2.0 deprecation

 ### 0.4.2

 * Added `add_package_path()` to class constructors in order to make sure the package path was being defined by EE.